-While listening to the appeal in the case of Mafat Lal & Anr.
-Versus The State Of Rajasthan, the Supreme Court bench comprising of Justices S. Abdul Nazeer and Vikram Nath observed that an offence under Section 366 IPC would be attracted only when there is a forceful compulsion of marriage, by kidnapping or by inducing a woman.
+While listening to the appeal, the Supreme Court bench comprising of Justices S. Abdul Nazeer and Vikram Nath observed that an offence under Section 366 IPC would be attracted only when there is a forceful compulsion of marriage, by kidnapping or by inducing a woman.

-The Facts of the case are as follows: The appellant was charge-sheeted under Sections 363 and 366 IPC for allegedly abducting a minor girl.
-Later, the appellant along with the abductee filed a petition under Section 482 CrPC before the Rajasthan High Court praying for quashing of the FIR and all proceedings arising therefrom.
+Facts: The appellant was charge-sheeted under Sections 363 and 366 IPC for allegedly abducting a minor girl.
+Later, the appellant along with the abductee filed a petition under Section 482 CrPC before the Rajasthan High Court praying for the quashing of the FIR and all proceedings arising therefrom.

 However, the High Court dismissed the petition on the ground that the abductee was a minor at the time when she left her home and that the appellant had evaded the investigation and had been successful in keeping away from the process of law for several years.